Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The monad of continuous valuations

-In applications of measure theory, especially in those to probability theory, it is crucial to form products of measures and to project measures on product spaces to their marginal measures on the factor spaces.
-Even the fundamental probabilistic concept of stochastic independence can be understood in these terms: A product measure exhibits independence if the product of its marginal measures equals itself.
-This section is concerned with the structure of products and marginals for the $V$-monad.
-We will show that $V$ is a commutative monad (see \Cref{comm_monads}).
+In applications of measure theory, especially in probability theory, it is crucial to form products of measures and to project measures on product spaces to their marginal measures on the factor spaces.
+Even the fundamental probabilistic concept of stochastic independence can be understood in these terms: A product measure exhibits independence if it is equal to the product of its marginal measures.
+This subsection is concerned with the structure of products and marginals for $V$.
+We will show that $V$ is a commutative monad (see \Cref{comm_monads}), in the same way as we have done for $H$ (\Cref{H_bimonoidal}).

-Instead of constructing products of valuations directly, it is much easier to equip the monad with the equivalent structure of a \emph{commutative strength} (see \Cref{comm_monads}).
-This simpler approach is known to measure-theorists---even if not under this name.
+Instead of constructing products of valuations directly, it is easier to equip the monad with the equivalent structure of a \emph{commutative strength} (see \Cref{comm_monads}).
+This simpler approach is known to measure theorists--- if not under this name.
 For example, a map corresponding to the strength has been used by Ressel in his study of products of $\tau$-smooth Borel measures \cite{ressel77} (See our \Cref{ressel}).
 Conceptually, the use of the strength is as old as the concept of product measures; it is, for example, implicit in Halmos' treatment of product measures \cite[Paragraph 35]{halmos50}.
 The content of this section is mostly a unified treatment of results due to Heckmann \cite{heckmann95}.